-Workloads can be filtered according to whether a clone has been detected.
-If the are are any workloads that are in the clone detected state, a red banner (similar to workloads in suspension) is displayed at the top of the workload list page.
+You can filter workloads according to whether a clone has been detected.
+Workloads in the detected state of the clone are identifiable by a red banner (similar to workloads in suspension) at the top of the workload list page.

 The VEN communicates with the PCE using HTTPS over Transport Layer Security (TLS).
 Additionally, a clone token is generated.
-When an agent token is mistakenly or maliciously reused on another workload, the clone token is used to detect the condition and disambiguate the hosts.
-The clone token is periodically rotated.
-The agent token is never rotated.
+When an agent token is mistakenly or maliciously reused on another workload, the clone token detects the condition and disambiguates the hosts.
+The clone token is periodically rotated, while the agent token is never rotated.